sslab-gatech/portal/how-host-and-rmm-communicate-to-manage-stage2-table-for-realm.md

 }
 ```

-Although host passes pre-generated RTT entry to be set, but the RMM should walk
+Although host can pass pre-generated RTT entry to be set, but the RMM should
-the internal stage 2 page table to locate the RTT entry that should be set
+walk the internal stage 2 page table to locate the RTT entry that should be set
 because the RMM doesn't trust the host.
 As the level of the RTT and the IPA is
 passed, by walking the stage 2 page table, it can locate the RTT that should be
 updated according to the passed RTT.
 To this end, it first walks the page table
 from the root to the destination level.
 RTT of each level from the root to the
 destination is stored in the g_tbls array in the above code.
+Note that it walks
+until it reaches (target level - 1) because we needs parent s2tte entry to make
+it point to new RTT page.

 ```cpp
 static struct granule *__find_lock_next_level(struct granule *g_tbl,